 Answers To Frequently Asked Questions

-How much will representation at the EEOC cost me?
+How much will representation at the EEOC/TWC cost me?

-The flat-fee cost for representation during the EEOC stage is $3,500.00 but if I am able to completely resolve your case for you at the EEOC and without litigation, my attorney fee is 33.3% of the settlement I am able to obtain on your behalf minus your upfront payment of $3,500.00.
+My retainer to represent you during the EEOC/TWC administrative stage is $5,000.00.
+If I am able to completely resolve your claim(s) for you at the EEOC/TWC stage without litigation, my attorney fee is 33.33% of the settlement I am able to obtain on your behalf minus your upfront payment of $5,000.00 so long as the 33.33% exceeds $5,000.00.

-• Complete evaluation of case with suggested strategies and outcomes.
+- Complete evaluation of your claim(s) with suggested strategies and outcomes.

-• Should the EEOC stage become unproductive and the requisite investigation period has passed, the attorney will request Client’s Right to Sue letter so that Client may proceed with claim(s) in court.
+- Should the EEOC stage become unproductive and the requisite investigation period has passed, the attorney will request Client’s Right to Sue letter so that Client may proceed with his/her claim(s) in court.

 How much are your attorney fees to represent me in a lawsuit against my employer (or former employer)?